-The grammatical encoding of referential identification in the Old Hungarian period appears to comprise a different system, as compared to the one used at the present time (for a detailed study on this topic, see Egedi (2013)).
-Modern Hungarian makes extensive use of the definite article.
+extensive use of the definite article.
 As can be observed in examples (7) and (8), the article obligatorily occurs together with demonstratives and with a dative-marked possessor.
 The corresponding Old Hungarian examples, however, look rather different since the definite article is absent in the same contexts.
 Consider (9) and (10) to see the contrast.

-Modern Hungarian
+Modern H

-(7) ez/az a könyv (8) a szerzetes-nek a könyv-e this/that the book the monk-DAT the book-POSS 'this/that t bool ς' 'the book of the monk κ'
+- (7) ez/az a könyv this/that the book 'this/that book' - (8) a szerzetes-nek a könyv-e the monk-DAT the book-POSS 'the book of the monk'